-They had been resolved but last year London-based conservationist group SAVE Britain’s Heritage lodged a protest about the demolition of boarded-up terrace houses in Macleod Street, Appleby Street and Portland Street.
+They had been resolved but last year London-based conservationist group SAVE Britain’s Heritage lodged a protest about the demolition of boarded-up terrace houses in Macleod Street, Appleby Street

 That hurdle was finally overcome in March when the SAVE group’s application for a judicial review was withdrawn.

 Last month parents submitted a 250-strong signature urging councillors to make a quick decision on the plans.

 County Coun Mohammed Iqbal, who represents the area, said: “I am delighted that this has finally been resolved and that the new Whitefield school will be going ahead.
 There is a shortage of school

 places in Nelson and this will be a big help to solve that problem.

 "This school will be a big boost to the regeneration of the Whitefield area.”